DarkRiftNetworking/DarkRift.Documentation/advanced/key_topics/serialization.md

 newPlayerWriter.Write(newPlayer.ColorG);
 newPlayerWriter.Write(newPlayer.ColorB);
 ```
 It may be tempting to place this in a function to improve the maintainability, which wouldn't be wrong, but %DarkRift already provides functionality for this.
-By enclosing the data to send in an object that implement the IDarkRiftSerializable interface, the serialization code can be easily associated to the object and %DarkRift can also handle its serialization and deserialization for you.
+By enclosing the data to send in an object that implement the DarkRift.IDarkRiftSerializable interface, the serialization code can be easily associated to the object and %DarkRift can also handle its serialization and deserialization for you.

 ```csharp
 class Player